Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have explored user role management and access control for secure admin operations.

 Updated Requirements-engineering with correct citation formats in wiki pages and created new document aswell for submission.

+I have begun gathering additional functionalities to address the edge cases of our project.